binaryphile/kaizen/README.md

 Installation
 ============

+First clone [sorta] and add its `lib` to your PATH.

-Clone this repository and add its `lib` directory to your PATH in `.bash_profile` or another suitable rc file.
+Then clone this repository and add its `lib` directory to your PATH.

 Usage
 =====